iiPythonx/usps/README.md

 # iiPythonx / USPS

-A CLI for tracking packages from USPS.
+A CLI for tracking packages from USPS (with crude support for UPS packages).

 ### Installation